influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/query.md

             - **`hostURL`**: your {{% cloud-name %}} region URL.
             - **`authToken`**: an [API token](/influxdb/cloud-serverless/admin/tokens/) with _read_  access to the specified bucket.
-            _For security reasons, we recommend setting this as an environment variable rather than including the raw token string._
+              _Store this in a secret store or environment variable to avoid exposing the raw token string._
             - **`database`**: the name of the {{% cloud-name %}} bucket to query
         2. Defines a string variable for the SQL query.
         3. Calls the `InfluxDBClient.Query()` method to send the query request with the SQL string. `Query()` returns batches of rows from the response stream as a two-dimensional array--an array of rows in which each row is an array of values.